 If you have permanent redness on your face along with acne or small veins, you may want to see a dermatologist.
-A dermatologist can tell you whether you have and offer a treatment plan.
+A dermatologist can tell you whether you have this problem and can offer a treatment plan.

 Treatment can help ease the discomfort caused by rosacea.
 It can help control the redness, acne-like breakouts, and diminish the veins.
-Even the thickening skin can be treated.
+Even the thickening of the skin can be treated.

 Many people who treat their rosacea say that treatment improves their quality of life.
-They say they feel less self-conscious.
-Another benefit of treatment is that it can prevent rosacea from getting worse.
+They say that they feel less self-conscious and another benefit of treatment is that it can prevent rosacea from getting worse.

 Research shows that the most effective results come from combining treatments and tailoring treatment to a patient’s signs and symptoms.
 Your dermatologist may create a treatment plan that includes more than one treatment.

-The acne-like breakouts often can be treated with medicine applied to the skin.
+The acne-like breakouts often can be treated with topical treatment.
 It takes time to see improvement in three or four weeks.
 It usually takes about two months to see a noticeable improvement,

-Sometimes you need an oral antibiotic to clear the acne-breakouts or your dermatologist may recommend a low dose form of an antibiotic that treats the inflammation but avoids side effects of longer term antibiotics.
-Taking antibiotic can clear the acne-like breakouts.
+Sometimes you need an oral antibiotic to clear the acne-breakouts or your dermatologist may recommend a low dose form of an antibiotic that treats the inflammation but avoids side effects of longer-term antibiotics.
+Taking antibiotics can clear the acne-like breakouts.
 To keep your skin clear, you may need to use a medicine that you apply to the skin.

-To reduce the redness, you may need to use a cortisone cream for a short time.
-Laser surgery also can help reduce the redness.
+To reduce the redness, you may need to use cortisone cream for a short time.
+Laser surgery also can help reduce redness.